 Gravity profile names MUST contain the segments below, separated by underscores, in the order specified.

-Segment 1: sdohcc
+Segment 1: SDOHCC

+This segment is the identifier assigned to the Gravity Project by HL7.
+(Case for this segment is all upper case since profiles are currently generated in Forge which requires upper case for the first letter of the name.)

 Segment 2: FHIR® resource name (e.g., Observation, Goal, etc.)